 About the book:

-I did receive a digital copy of this novel from the author for review purposes.
+Many thanks to Thomas Nelson and the BookLook Blogger Review Program for the copy of this novel for review purposes.
 I was not required to give a positive review.
 All opinions are my very own! 🙂